Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 ## 10. Flash the Firmware

-**If you are doing this workshop at home, you will need to make sure your <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">enviroment is set up correctly</a>. **
+**If you are doing this workshop at home, you will need to make sure your <a href="/getting-started/losant-iot-dev-kits/environment-setup#configure-device-usb-port" target="_blank">environment is set up correctly</a>. **

 Let's open Arduino IDE by clicking the shortcut on the Desktop.